How To Auto Populate Date In Google Sheets

 Recap

 This article explored various methods for auto-populating dates in Google Sheets.
 We covered using the TODAY function for inserting the current date, generating sequences of dates, customizing date formats, and performing calculations with dates using formulas.
 By mastering these techniques, you can streamline your data entry and analysis in Google Sheets.
-(See Also: How Do You Make Graphs In Google Sheets)
+(See Also: How To Get Rid Of Vertical Merges In Google Sheets)

 Frequently Asked Questions: Auto Populate Date in Google Sheets